 Tuning the Squid Package¶

-Some users have reported that making the following change has greatly increased performance:
+Some users have reported that adding the following Loader Tunable has greatly increased performance:

 See Hardware Tuning and Troubleshooting for more information on that setting.

 Some people have also seen better performance by using the ufs cache

 filesystem setting.
 When using ufs filesystem,